bxs9775/Wiki-Wordlist-Generator/README.md

 ({server url}/getList)

 Gets the list for the current URL.
-(Only returns the raw JSON so far).

 Params:
 * api [REQUIRED] - the api to be used to gather the data.
 Acceptable values are mediawiki and wikia, although wikia is not implemented yet.
 * url [OPTIONAL]- the url of the wiki you want to get a list of pages from.
 If you don't include a url the program will use a default url for the current api. www.mediawiki.org for MediaWiki